Councils in the College of Liberal Arts

 This page describes the functions and composition of councils that advise and make recommendations for the administration of programs in the College of Liberal Arts.

-The Dean of the College of Liberal Arts presides at meetings of Liberal Arts Council, and the Associate Deans of Student Academic Affairs and of Curriculum and Planning attend ex officio.
-Voting members of the Council include the chairs of departments (i.e., Anthropology, English, Geography, History, Modern Languages, Philosophy, Political Science, Psychology, and Sociology) as well as the directors of the academic centers (i.e., International Studies, Multicultural and Gender Studies, and Southwestern Studies).
+The Dean of the College of Liberal Arts presides at meetings of Liberal Arts Council and the Associate Deans for Research and for Curriculum and Students attend ex officio.
+Voting members of the Council include the chairs of departments (i.e., Anthropology, English, Geography, History, Philosophy, Political Science, Psychology, Sociology, and World Languages and Literatures) as well as the directors of the academic centers (i.e., International Studies, Diversity and Gender Studies, and Study of the Southwest).

 When the Council offers advice to the Dean, no formal vote is needed.

 When the Council acts officially on matters within the College or makes a recommendation to the Council of Academic Deans or some other University office, Council records a formal vote.
 Each eligible Council member has one vote.